PROTOTYPE SAMPLE SCREENS AND REPORTS

 Finally, let us look at a couple of other examples of Pivot Chart displays using the Interaction Profiling approach.
 The above pivot chart shows the completed orders sales in terms of number of orders and Total Value (in thousands of dollars in this example).
 Strictly speaking, this example, as shown, only uses Interaction Profiling in terms of filtering interactively using the Profile dropdown at the top, or dragging and dropping it to one of the axes to display an analysis by Profile.
 This is of course significant because the Profile classification is completely User-managed and almost entirely User-maintained.
 This example also shows the little tooltip that can be displayed by hovering your mouse over one of the columns in the chart.
 The information indicates the actual values relevant to the specific column selected.
 Here is a final example of the kind of graph that is often useful in quarterly or annual reporting documents.

 This report breaks down the Total Sales for the period specified (quarter or Year) by Trade Category and Product Type.
 Of course these axis metrics can be switched in seconds to any of the FieldSet variables displayed at the top of the pivot chart.
 Again, the tooltip message is shown (displayed by hovering the mouse over the largest column in this example).
 I hope you can see how the use of Interaction Profiling as an approach, when combined with powerful technology such as these pivot chart forms, can provide amazing analytical capabilities for the Users and surprisingly little special training is required for Users to benefit from these techniques.
 Pivot charts just like in Microsoft Access are also available in Excel (where they originated) and in SQL Server Reporting Services (SSRS), which is now ready for prime time and provides similar capabilities for browser-based applications, as opposed to using Microsoft Office products on the client workstation.
-The next post presents the application metrics for the SOPS prototype and analyzes the portion of SOPS that represents a re-usable Interaction Profiling framework..
+The next post presents the application metrics for the SOPS prototype and quantifies the percentage of SOPS that represents a generically re-usable Interaction Profiling framework..